 Visitors can hear our music and get a synopsis of what it’s about, then navigate to my booking form without ever having to scroll down.
 The most important content all lies squarely above the fold.
 The next section down reveals a list of upcoming shows on my calendar.
 A plugin pulls a feed of future performances from the Facebook page.
 By using this, I avoid having to enter event information twice, as I was before when using an events calendar plugin.
 If a particular date interests a fan, they can click and go directly to the Facebook event to RSVP.
 The section’s columns clearly display event dates, titles, venues, and cover images.

-The rest of the home page contains subsections displaying a longer “About” paragraph and an Instagram feed.
-Thumbnails and snippets from the most recent blog entry also serve to keep fans up to date.
+The rest of the homepage contains subsections displaying a longer “About” paragraph and an Instagram feed.
+Thumbnails and snippets from the most recent blog entry also keep fans up to date.

 Additional band website design features